 Meet Storm at about three months old.
 It's impossible not to fall in love with those adorable blue eyes.

-In this, my most recent pet portrait, I painted Storm against old wood keeping in mind that Storm is an outdoors kind of dog.
+I painted Storm against textured wood keeping in mind that Storm enjoyed the outdoors.
 I imagined him in front of an old barn.

-Storm loves camping in Algonquin Park with his human family.
-Early in the evening, as the sun dips down into the lake, (and sometimes sooner), he retires to the tent where the family will sleep.
-Storm is telling everyone it is time for bed.
+Storm loved camping in Algonquin Park with his human family.
+Early in the evening, as the sun dipped down into the lake, (and sometimes sooner), he retired to the tent where the family would sleep.

-But his greatest joy by far is running excitedly out in the fields whenever he is in the country.
-After all, there are so many new smells to discover!
+But his greatest joy by far was running excitedly in the grassy fields whenever he was in the country.
 As a youngster, he often went hunting for partridge and geese with his owner.

 Phlox, the Dutch Sheepdog.

 I first painted Phlox in 2017 against a red background with her long hair flowing in the breeze.